-MIDI has two focusing mechanisms: the first one actuates M1 to focus on the spectroscope slit (if dispersion is used) or on future spatial filters, and the second one translates the detector to the focus of the "camera" (germanium set of lenses).
-Baffling within the instrument is mainly done by a cold pupil stop just downstream to the entrance window of the cryostat.
+MIDI has two focusing mechanisms: the first one actuates the M1 mirrors to focus the beams on the spectroscope slits (if dispersion is used) or on future spatial filters, and the second one translates the detector plane to bring it at the focus of the "camera" (germanium set of lenses).
+Baffling within the instrument is mainly done by a cold pupil stop just downstream of the entrance window of the cryostat.